Support Page Content

 Late fees will not be added for April 1st payments.
 If a student is having a financial hardship, please email email@example.com.

 How can I make an appointment for a career counselor?

-Please see the "Schedule an Appointment Instructions for Students" or "Schedule an Appointment Instructions for Alumni" information on the Career Center homepage https://www.csus.edu/student-life/career-center/ for instructions on how to schedule an appointment.
-We also support employers and community partners; to contact Employer Relations, visit the Employer Services page
+Please see the "Make Appointment with Staff" on the Career Center homepage for instructions on how to schedule an appointment.

 How can I get my resume reviewed?